am1rfy/it-code/README.md

 No need to look at that code
 ---

-This programm will help you find out if your nickname is free
+This program will help you find out if a nickname is available on github